BinaryMoon/binarysun/_free-games/rocket-boards.md

 The free version gives you the entire first grandprix so that you can build your Rocket Boarding skills preparing for the full game.

+- Choose 1 of 8 varied racers.
+Will you be the Racing Driver or the Cowboy, or maybe the Eskimo Girl?
+- Colourful cartoony 3d graphics bring to life a world you will want to return to again and again.
+- Race across 16 different tracks in 4 varied locations
+- Listen to a varied musical score, even including the ability to add your own music into the game.
+- Install and play in minutes, the basic version is only 2.5 megabytes and the full version is a measly 3.4 meg.

 <div class="gallery" markdown="1">

 ![Beach racing]({{ site.url }}/assets/gallery/rocket1.jpg)